Skip to Content

 Shi Shi Beach is a beautiful US destination not to miss

-Besides, you can extend your hike and hike to the Hole in the wall or the Ozette Loop Hike if you like hiking.
+Ideal for backpacking or a one-day hike, you can extend your journey to the Hole in the Wall or the Ozette Loop Hike.

 Things to do in Shi Shi Beach